USMNT’s Weston McKennie will miss remaining World Cup qualifiers with foot injury

 McKennie, 23, had been enjoying a terrific stretch for both his club and country.

 In his second season with the Italian giants, he has made 28 appearances (21 starts) across all competitions and scored four goals.
-With the national team, he has started seven qualifiers, scored against Mexico and Honduras, and displayed an all-around game that’s made him perhaps Coach Gregg Berhalter’s most important player.
+With the national team, he has started seven qualifiers, scored against Mexico and Honduras and displayed an all-around game that has made him perhaps Coach Gregg Berhalter’s most important player.

 McKennie, Tyler Adams and Yunus Musah emerged as Berhalter’s top midfield arrangement.